-SSTP (also known as Secure Socket Tunneling Protocol) is a VPN tunneling protocol designed to secure your online traffic.
+SSTP, or the Secure Socket Tunneling Protocol, is a VPN protocol that creates a tunnel between a client device and a server.
+Primarily, SSTP is used to secure remote access to private networks over the internet.
 Microsoft developed SSTP to replace the less secure PPTP and L2TP/IPSec protocols.
 SSTP is typically used to protect native Windows VPN connections.

 Like other protocols, SSTP establishes an encrypted tunnel between a VPN client and a VPN server.
 The data that passes through the tunnel is protected from external interception.

-SSTP also bases its connections on user authentication as opposed to device or computer authentication.
-This issue can restrict the usage of SSTP.
+SSTP also bases its connections on user authentication instead of device or computer authentication.

 SSTP is considered more secure than PPTP and L2TP/IPSec, and it is more difficult for ISPs and firewalls to block VPNs using this protocol.